-The NY State of Health has opened a special enrollment period allowing individual who are uninsured to enroll in a Qualified Health Plan, as well as allowing a grace period to pay for a health plan’s monthly premium.
+The NY State of Health has opened a special enrollment period allowing individuals who are uninsured to enroll in a Qualified Health Plan, as well as allowing a grace period to pay for a health plan’s monthly premium.
 Open enrollment has been extended to December 31, 2021.

 If you are a Benefits Plus subscriber, for additional information on Qualified Health Plans, refer to Benefits Plus, Health Programs, Affordable Care Act, Plans on the Marketplace & Who Qualifies, Qualified Health Plans.
 For subscription information visit: https://bplc.cssny.org/home/subscription_options.